by Setareh Moafi, Ph.D., L.Ac.

 Organ systems are particularly vulnerable during their respective seasons.
 The Liver and Gallbladder are for instance most vulnerable during the Wood season of Spring, while the Lungs and Large Intestine are most susceptible to harm during the Metal season of Autumn.
 Consequently, you're more likely to feel the imbalanced emotion of each element during its respective season.
 In other words, it's common to feel angry or irritable during springtime while sadness is a common emotion during the Fall season.

-Because of our social bias toward "good" emotions and away from the difficult ones, like grief, there's a tendency to suppress rather than fully express these feelings.
-However, when we learn to properly transform grief, not only can it help us develop a greater capacity emotionally, but it can also help us deepen our self-awareness and self-cultivation.
+When we learn to properly transform grief, not only can it help us develop a greater capacity emotionally, but it can also help us deepen our self-awareness and self-cultivation.

 Grief and the Lungs